simplymadeapps/simple_scheduler/README.md

   class: "SomeActiveJob"
   every: "2.minutes"

-# Runs once every day at 4:00 AM
+# Runs once every day at 4:00 AM.
+The job will expire after 23 hours, which means the
+# job will not run if 23 hours passes (server downtime) before the job is actually run
 overnight_task:
   class: "SomeSidekiqWorker"
   every: "1.day"
   at: "4:00"
+  expires_after: "23.hours"

 # Runs once every hour at the half hour
 half_hour_task: